General partnership (vof)

 Tip: tool for choosing a Dutch legal structure

 There are several considerations to take into account when setting up a business.
 Your legal structure determines your liability and which taxes you need to pay.
 Are you not sure whether the vof is the right legal structure for your business?
-Use the Tool for choosing a Dutch legal structure to find out which legal structure best suits your company.
+Use the Tool for choosing a Dutch to find out which legal structure best suits your company.

 You pay a one-time fee to register your vof in the Business Register.
 The costs for drawing up a partnership agreement differ depending on the notary or lawyer.
 On average, the cost are between €200 and €400.
 It is not mandatory to draw up a partnership agreement.

 You are legally obliged to keep records.
 You can outsource this to a bookkeeper or accountant.
 The prices range from €500 to €1,000 per year.

 Partners in a vof pay income tax on their own share of the profits.
 Each partner is a self-employed individual and may be entitled to certain tax benefits and exemptions, such as entrepreneur allowance (ondernemersaftrek), investment allowance (investeringsaftrek) for environmental investments or small projects, and a tax-deferred retirement reserve (fiscale oudedagsvoorziening).
 VOFs also pay VAT.

 A general partnership is not a legal corporate entity.
 Therefore, as a partner in a vof, you'll be personally liable for its debts, even if another partner is responsible for causing the debts.
 Creditors initially make a claim on the business's assets and, if these are insufficient, on your partner's, then your and even your spouse's personal assets.

 You can limit the effect on your spouse by drawing up a nuptial agreement.